as

 Step 2: Register Fire TV Stick for Developer Mode

 Developer Mode allows you to sideload apps and test development builds on your Fire TV device.
-Users with Administrator or Developer roles may automatically receive access to Developer Options for enabling Developer Mode.
+To register your device, you need its Device Serial Number (DSN).

 1. Go to Settings > My Fire TV > About.